POETSII/tinsel/doc/GettingStarted.md

   make -C apps/hello run-jtag
 ```

-You should obtain a list of triples, one per line.
-Each triple
-consists of a HostLink command (1 byte), a source core id (4 bytes),
-and a payload (4 bytes).
-You should see one triple for each thread.
+You should see a line of text from each thread.
+The text stream from
-The payload in each triple should be different and lie in the range
+each thread is line-buffered, which is why we don't see text from
-0x0 to 0x3ff inclusive.
-The order in which the triples appear in the
+different threads intermingled.
+The order in which the lines appear
-list depends on a race between the threads.
+depends on a race between the threads.

 ## 7. Run the heat diffusion app